May 16, 2017 - May 17, 2017

 Teaching Fellow | London Business School

 Stefano Turconi is a Teaching Fellow in the Strategy & Entrepreneurship Department at London Business School.
 He serves as an instructor in Executing Strategy for Results—an advanced program for senior executives—as well as the Strategy Lab course for MBAs.
 In the past five years, Stefano served as contributor and director of the Active Learning Programme—a joint initiative of LBS/MIT and the Young Presidents' Organization.
 Stefano is a co-founder of Charles Thames Strategy Partners, a boutique advisory firm assisting CEOs and top teams in formulating and executing strategy.
 He has worked closely with a multitude of C-suite executives, leading company-wide interventions to remove strategic bottlenecks—all with documented results and far-reaching impact.
 Stefano holds an MSc in General Management (with distinction) from LBS and an MSc in Engineering from Politecnico di Milano, and studied participant-centered learning methods at Harvard Business School.
 He has published a number of papers, case studies, and articles.

 Nick van Dam

-Partner, Global Chief Learning Officer & Client Advisor, McKinsey & Company
+McKinsey partner, Global Chief Learning Officer & Client Advisor

 Prof. Dr. Nick van Dam is an internationally recognized advisor, author, speaker, and thought leader on Corporate Learning & Development.